ThinkRedstone/Campaign/adventure.md

 saying that "Some of my followers are too zealous, and sometimes forget that although our mission justifies the means, we should always use only the justest means required".

+He stands up and all of his weapons rise from the ground into the air into the Halo of Blades.
+Behind him, 10 greatswords fall from the sky into the ground.
+In flashes of light, figures in white robes or armour appear, with the Halo of Blades on their chest.
+One of them should wear Isoi's dagger.

+Naru: "I am sure you are confused.
+I am Naru, the Blinding Light.
+I've come to exact Retribution in the name of Justice."